Two-Stage Robust Sparse Gradient Methods for Regression Under Heavy-Tailed Designs: Numerical Studies

-We estimate the gradient at $\bbm\theta=(0,0,0,0,0,5,-5,6,-6,7,0,\dots,0)$ using the MoM estimator.
 Results are averaged over $200$ independent replications and summarized in Figure \ref{fig:sample_complexity}.
-The empirical slopes steepen as $\lambda$ increases up to $\lambda=1$ and closely match the theoretical slopes given by $\zeta(\lambda)$, thereby validating the sample-size requirement.
+The empirical slopes steepen as $\lambda$ increases up to $\lambda=1$ and closely match the theoretical slopes given by $\zeta(\lambda)$, thereby validating the dependence of the gradient stability on the design tail index for early iterations in Phase I.